Comfy Ubuntu

 apt install zulucrypt

-Or one can download slightly fancier version from the package creator.
+Or you can download a slightly fancier version from the package creator.

 See linux fs hacks.